mayanksharma3/materials-cli/README.md

 2. Auto-calculate year (currently hardcoded to `2021`)
 3. Add "favourite" courses to pull all latest content from all subscribed courses
 4. Find way to schedule pulling of files in the mornings
-5. Test on Linux and Windows (paths will need to be updated for Windows)
+5. Test on Linux and Windows